Senior Construction Project Manager Salary 2026: $130,000–$195,000+

 - Company size matters: larger builders often pay more for directors with broader oversight

-- Project management has become more technical: employers want leaders who understand project management software, project management systems, and reporting expectations
+- Project management has become more technical: employers want leaders who understand project management software, systems, and reporting expectations

 - Client expectations are higher: strong relationships and the ability to deliver results now affect compensation directly